 - Devices that cast content to TV screens

 If someone’s watching Netflix, Hulu, or Disney+ on their television, they’re using CTV.
+The advertising opportunity: these viewers are reachable with targeted video ads during the content they stream.

 CTV vs OTT: What’s the Difference?